friesenkiwi/ansible-collection-uberspace/roles/uberspace_account/README.md

-# Uberspace Administration Ansible role
+# Uberspace account administration Ansible role

 This [Ansible role](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html) helps with the administration of accounts at the German exceptional intenet hoster [Uberspace](https://uberspace.de/).
 It is not officially maintained by the company.
 I am only one of their customers.
 It is acting through the user frontend via HTTPS and content parsing, but since there is no official API, things can break easily as soon as Uberspace changes anything in the frontend, specifically does a frontend relaunch etc.